voyn/transalyzer/GUI_localstructures.md

 The following describes the typical procedure for detection of spikes within events.
 Note that peaks within events can be due to noise, folding, DNA knots, co-translocation of multiple molecules.

-* In GUI_events select a population of DNA events you wish to analyse.
+* In GUI_events select a population of DNA events you wish to analyse and save this population to a new events database.
 In general, for the analysis.
-Try to remve super short events.
+Try to remove super short events.
 * In GUI_events use the current histogram to determine the level of the dsDNA blockade (I_1) for your experiment.
 Note: the program assumes no significant changes in the value of I_1 over the course of the experiment.
 * Start GUI_localstructures and enter the value of the DNA blockade (I_1) into the Baseline text box.
 * Choose "Open Events" and select an analysis_events file to analyse.
+This is the events file you created in step 1.
 * Click "Region Analysis" in the "1.
 Calc selection param" box.
 This calculates the Normalized Integral between I_1 and I_2 for all events, as described in the publication.
 * A histogram of the Normalized Integral between I_1 and I_2 will be plotted.
 Values close to 1 represent fully folded events, while values close to 0 are unfolded events.
 Those in-between represent partially folded event or events with spikes.
 Typically short duration spikes do not contribute much to the normalized integral.
 * In the "2.
 Classify Events" box, select the highest Normalized Integral event to be analysed under "Region Int".
-For events with short spikes we often set the Max limit between 0.2 and 0.4.
+For events with short spikes, we often set the Max limit between 0.2 and 0.4.
 The goal here is the filter out highly folded events from the data set.
 * Click select.
 * Click "Assign" to classify these events as "Unfolded - Unsorted".
 * In box "4.
 Peak Finder" select a Threshold and Selection factor.
 The Threshold sets the minimum amplitude for a peak to be detected in units of I_1 relative to the open pore current I_0.
-So a Threshold of 2.5 will mean peak's over 2.5xI_1 from the open pore baseline will be detected.
+So a Threshold of 2.5 will mean that peak's with an amplitude over 2.5xI_1 from the open pore baseline will be detected.
 The Selection factor sets how far above the surrounding data a peak must be to be counted.
 See documentaion for the peakfinder function: [https://www.mathworks.com/matlabcentral/fileexchange/25500-peakfinder-x0--sel--thresh--extrema--includeendpoints--interpolate-](https://www.mathworks.com/matlabcentral/fileexchange/25500-peakfinder-x0--sel--thresh--extrema--includeendpoints--interpolate-)
 * Click "Detect Local Structures".
 This detects all peaks using the given settings in all events.
 * In box "5.
 Peak Stats and Plot Gen Panel", under Analyse Peaks from select "Unfolded - All".
 This will plot only a subset of the peaks based on how events have been classified.
 * Now a number of plots can be generated: